SharpSeeEr/vue-component-lib-starter/README.md

 #### Cherry picking

-If you don't expect the client app of your library also needing the same dependency, you may embed cherry-picked functions.
+If you don't expect the client app using your library to also need the same dependency, you may embed cherry-picked functions.
 For example, to embed the `fill` function of popular library [lodash](https://lodash.com), import the `fill` function like the following:

 ```js
 import fill from 'lodash/fill'